PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION TWO: EVENT PLANNING

-For each Event, there shall be one Sponsor.
-There shall not be Events without Sponsors.
-Sponsors shall be members willing to take on the responsibility of managing logistics, communication, coordination and safety for the Event.
-The Sponsor shall also be responsible for concluding the event.
+For each Event, there shall be one Event Organizer.
+There shall not be Events without Event Organizers.
+Event Organizers shall be members willing to take on the responsibility of managing logistics, communication, coordination and safety for the Event.
+The Event Organizer shall also be responsible for concluding the event.

-The Sponsor may appoint volunteers for event roles as needed, e.g. greeter, instructor, medic, etc.
+The Event Organizer may appoint volunteers for event roles as needed, e.g. greeter, instructor, medic, etc.

 ## SECTION THREE: SPECIAL EVENTS